Your views count

 Your views really matter to us.
 That’s why we’ve developed a range of ways for you to have your say about health services in North Kirklees.

-By listening to local people and those who represent them, we can improve the decision we make and make sure we are meeting the health needs of North Kirklees residents.
+By listening to local people and those who represent them, we can improve the decisions we make and make sure we are meeting the health needs of North Kirklees residents.
 Public and patient involvement and experience feeds into our organisation and is used to influence our commissioning decisions.
 Your views really matter to us.
 The feedback we receive will contribute to the further improvement of local healthcare services and we make sure our engagement is embedded in our commissioning arrangements.

-Supporting our work is our Communications and Engagement strategy.
-This outlines the principles by which we will engage and communicate with community.
-It also states our equality duties and looks at how we make sure that communications and engagement activity is inclusive and reaches out those who are most vulnerable.
+Our work is supported by a Communications and Engagement Strategy.
+The strategy outlines the principles by which we engage and communicate with local people.
+It also explains our equality duties and looks at how we make sure that communications and engagement activity is inclusive and reaches out those who are most vulnerable.

 Engagement and consultation